isaacev/cthulhu/src/IR/README.md

 > references across files even if the references have been aliased and are using
 > different variable names in the source code.

+### Translating scope semantics to PHP

+While the semantics of global scope and function scope can be easily translated into PHP, block scope cannot.
+To get around the fact that PHP does not have block scope, the language finds any variables with the same names in nearby block scopes and renames those variables to avoid conflicts when they are rewritten in the same PHP scope.

 ### Variable declaration

 During the source code analysis phase, any time a variable is **declared**, a